AnthonyANI/certbot-epik-dns-hook/README.md

 * This is but a helper to the great service from [LetsEncrypt](https://letsencrypt.org/).
 Much respect and thanks to them making SSL much more accessible.
-* The [certbot-cloudflare-dns-hook](https://bitbucket.org/logicalroute/certbot-cloudflare-dns-hook) was the original script cloned and adapted for use with Epik DNS
+* The [certbot-cloudflare-dns-hook](https://bitbucket.org/logicalroute/certbot-cloudflare-dns-hook) is the original script cloned and adapted for use with Epik DNS